About the Author

 Regulation refers to our intentional effort to control our reactions to emotions.
 Individuals who effectively regulate their emotions are able to consider the outcome of the reaction and consequently modify it to meet the goal.
 Let’s revisit the above scenario and say it is our co-worker who approached us.
 The goal is to maintain a positive working relationship and appear professional at work.
 One approach could be to take a breath, stay calm, and assertively figure out the situation.

 Regulation skills have a large impact on our well-being and can be a major determinant in relationships, goals, and the general sense of self.
 Emotion regulation is a challenge for many individuals and requires self-awareness, support, and practice.
-Individuals with Asperger/autism profiles may find this practice especially difficult due to the variety of triggers they experience.
+Autistic individuals may find this practice especially difficult due to the variety of triggers they experience.

 As a family member you aren’t expected to be a master of regulation.
 However, your knowledge about and love for the person in your life on the spectrum is key to providing them with the support they require.